niplav/site/99_problems_klong_solution.md

-Given the function `flr`, this is easy: `s55` constructs all completely balanced binary trees with x nodes, and `s56` tests a tree for being completely balanced.
+Given the function `flr`, this is easy: `s55` constructs all completely balanced binary trees with x nodes, and `s56` tests a tree for being symmetric.
 One just generates the completely balanced trees and then filters them for being symmetric.

 	s58::{flr({s56(x)};s55(x))}
 	symcbaltrees::s58